Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 05.26.13 UTC
+- WIB: Sabtu, 30 November 2024 06.24.29 UTC
-- WITA: Sabtu, 30 November 2024 06.26.13 UTC
+- WITA: Sabtu, 30 November 2024 07.24.29 UTC
-- WIT: Sabtu, 30 November 2024 07.26.13 UTC
+- WIT: Sabtu, 30 November 2024 08.24.29 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology